Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Too much salt and sugar in your diet is not good for your health.
 Finding flavorful recipes low in these two ingredients is quite easy as we move to a more healthy lifestyle.
-This is a guide about low salt and low sugar recipes.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Please let me know some easy breakfast recipes that are good for my husband.
 Usually I give him toasted bread either with margarine (low fat) or jam alone, with a banana, but now he hates those.
 Also, I don't like to serve him too much oily or sweet things as he is sick with diabetes and high cholesterol.

 By all means, cook your husband breakfasts of regular old-fashioned oatmeal.
 Serve it to him with a sugar substitute and lowfat milk.
 It might be the best all around breakfast you can give him for every health issue you mentioned.

 Old-fashioned oatmeal will lower his cholesterol and will not make his sugar go too high as long as he sticks to the substitute sugar and lowfat milk unless he chooses to eat several cupfuls at the time.